gfavole/multi2pcf/README.md

 The code is parallelised in OMP and optimised to be run on NERSC using the MPI wrapper [jobfork](https://github.com/cheng-zhao/jobfork).

 # UNIT 2Gpc mock
-A real- and a redshift-space (rsd) code version are provided, with corresponding slurm scripts and input parameter files.
+A real- and a redshift-space (rsd) code versions are provided, with corresponding slurm scripts and input parameter files.

 1) Create an outputs folder in the same directory.